 Victoria’s Constitution (Parliament of Victoria) : outlines the purpose and history of Victoria’s constitution and explains how it functions within our state parliament.
 A copy of the Constitution Act 1975 is available at Victorian Legislation and Parliamentary Documents .

 Who makes the law?

 About the Parliament of Australia : describes the elements that make up Australia’s Parliamentary system and the separation of powers between them

-Parliamentary Quick Answers : the essential reference guide to the Parliament of Australia
+Parliamentary Education Office : explains how the Parliament of Australia functions

 The Victorian Parliamentary System : describes the role of Victoria’s parliamentary system